Legal

 Some laws are designed to support people who have a disability so that they can have a fair chance to live their lives in their own way, like the law to stop discrimination.
 At other times, laws can make things harder for a person with a disability because of the way that the laws are used.

-Through our advocacy service, DDWA support people with developmental and their families when there are difficulties in any area where laws have an impact on their life.
+Through our advocacy service, DDWA support people with developmental disability and their families when there are difficulties in any area where laws have an impact on their life.
+We can provide information and guidance in several areas, including:

 Human Rights